5t4lk/shop-restapi/README.md

 ## In this project:
 - Developing Web Application following to design of REST API.
 - Working with framework gin-gonic/gin.
-- The Pure Architecture approach to building an application structure.
+- The Clean Architecture approach to building an application structure.
 Dependency implementation techniques.
 - Working with MongoDB.
 - Configuring application with help of library spf13/viper.
 Working with environment variables.
 - Registration and authentication.
 JWT.
 Middleware.